Somya-garg26/Landing-page/README.md

 # Landing-page
-this is my first landing page of web development
+This is my first landing page of web development
+This landing page was create by using HTML and CSS